Undergraduate major: BA

 Teacher Education Programs (TEP) and Student Teaching

-Preparation is available for teaching additional subjects; see "Added Endorsements" below.
+Preparation is available for teaching additional subjects; see the section titled "Added Endorsements."

-The College of Education awards Bachelor of Arts undergraduate majors in elementary education and seven other majors.
+With the Teacher Education Program, the College of Education awards the Bachelor of Arts degree with majors in elementary education and seven other majors.
 Majors in art education, English education, mathematics education, music education, science education, social studies education, and world language education require a corequisite content major from the College of Liberal Arts and Sciences.
 See the Department of Teaching and Learning section of the catalog for details about these majors.
 The majors require admission to the TEP.

 Individuals with a previous bachelor's degree or a more advanced degree also may complete a TEP.
-See "Graduate and Postbaccalaureate Admission to TEP" below and the Department of Teaching and Learning section of the catalog.
+See the section titled "Graduate and Postbaccalaureate Admission to TEP" and the Department of Teaching and Learning section of the catalog.

 The Office of Student Services provides information on TEP; offers assistance with admission, student field experiences, and teacher licensure/certification; and serves as a liaison with other university units and external agencies.
 For more information, visit the Office of Student Services website.